-- 2. Declaration of Sponsor.
-The sponsor must be a member in good standing of the bar of the Northern District of New York who has personal knowledge of the petitioner's background and character. - 3.
-Attorney E-Filing Registration Form.
+2. Attorney E-Filing Registration Form.
 The E-Filing Registration Form must be in the form the Clerk prescribes, setting forth the full name of the attorney, indicating the appropriate method of admission sought, and a fully executed Oath on Admission.

-- 4. Certificate of Good Standing.
-Court issued certificate of good standing as required by subdivision (b) below must be dated within six (6) months of the date of the application for admission. - 5.
+- 3. Certificate of Good Standing.
+Court-issued certificate of good standing as required by subdivision (b) below must be dated within six (6) months of the date of the application for admission. - 4.
 The Required Fee.
-As prescribed by and pursuant to the Judicial Conference of the United States and the Rules of this Court, the fee for admission to the bar is \$238.00.
+As prescribed by and pursuant to the Judicial Conference of the United States and the Local Rules of this Court, the fee for admission to the bar is \$249.00.
 The admission fee is payable upon acceptance of a complete application received by the Court from an attorney's individual PACER account.
-This fee includes the fee set by the Judicial Conference of \$188.00 plus an additional fee set by the Court of \$50.00 unless the Chief Judge waives such additional fee upon a showing of good cause.
+This fee includes the fee set by the Judicial Conference of \$199.00 plus an additional fee set by the Court of \$50.00 unless the Chief Judge waives such additional fee upon a showing of good cause.
+The admission fees are waived for all attorneys in the full-time employ of the United States Government. - (b) If the applicant is admitted to practice in New York State, the Certificate of Good Standing submitted with the application for admission must be from the appropriate New York State Appellate Division.
+All requirements of subdivision (a) apply.